“If you build it, they will come” is not an effective marketing strategy for authors.

 This form of communication goes beyond sharing about your next book or event.
 It is about engaging with the reader.

 “I try to use my newsletter to reinforce the connection between myself and the reader,” confirms Chris Guillebeau, author of the $100 Start Up and Born for This.
 “I use it to promote my new books or events, of course, but I also try to keep it personal to ensure there’s a real reason for any newsletter email I send.”

 Who is your readership?

 Although many different types of people may read and enjoy your books, keep your ideal reader or target market in mind when building your email list.
 Best-selling children’s author Debbie Dadey does not reach out to her readers: “My target audience is parents and teachers and librarians, not the children themselves, as they can be quite young.”
 Kids can reach out to her through her website, but her newsletter focuses on connecting with the people who make the buying decisions for the children.

 Guillebeau has a slightly different strategy.
 “Write for your grandmother – or any other [one] person.
 I learned this lesson years ago when my grandma subscribed to my list.
 The next time my dad went to visit, she said, ‘Chris has been sending me so many nice emails lately.’
 We think she didn’t know I wasn’t writing only to her!
 After laughing about it, I realized it was actually an interesting lesson.
 You should imagine that you’re writing your newsletter, or anything else, to one individual.”

-How can you build your tribe?
+How can you build your readership?

 When building your email list, your goal should be based on the quality of your subscribers and not the quantity.
 A list with 50 devoted readers who love your writing is more valuable than a list of 300 who signed up because you gave away a free short story.